dotnet/AspNetDocs/aspnet/identity/overview/getting-started/adding-aspnet-identity-to-an-empty-or-existing-web-forms-project.md

 ## Configure the application for OWIN authentication

 At this point we have only added support for creating users.
 Now, we are going to demonstrate how we can add authentication to login a user.
 ASP.NET Identity uses Microsoft OWIN Authentication middleware for forms authentication.
-The OWIN Cookie Authentication is a cookie and claims based authentication mechanism that can be used by any framework hosted on [OWIN](https://msdn.microsoft.com/magazine/dn451439.aspx) or IIS.
+The OWIN Cookie Authentication is a cookie- and claims-based authentication mechanism that can be used by any framework hosted on [OWIN](https://msdn.microsoft.com/magazine/dn451439.aspx) or IIS.
 With this model, the same authentication packages can be used across multiple frameworks including ASP.NET MVC and Web Forms.
-For more information on project Katana and how to run middleware in a host agnostic see [Getting Started with the Katana Project](https://msdn.microsoft.com/magazine/dn451439.aspx).
+For more information on project Katana and how to run middleware in an agnostic host see [Getting Started with the Katana Project](https://msdn.microsoft.com/magazine/dn451439.aspx).

 ## Install authentication packages to your application